Applications have closed. This programme is now fully subscribed

 Section 7: Status What happens next?

-Your application can only be assessed by the selection panel if it is accompanied by your completed online application form, all the supporting documents, proof of your application fee payment, and your completed selection test.
+Your application can only be assessed by the selection panel if it is accompanied by your completed online application form, all the supporting documents and proof of your application fee payment.
 The outcome of the selection process will be made known within 30 days or as soon as possible thereafter.

 ADDITIONAL INFORMATION FOR FOREIGN STUDENTS